Wayne Taylor obliterates Rolex 24 field without his sons - WHIZ News

 The race had a record 833 laps, breaking the mark of 808 set two seasons ago.
 Taylor now has two wins as a driver — one when he drove for Wayne Taylor Racing — and four as a team owner.

-DrogSpeed USA won the Le Mans Prototype 2 class.
+DragonSpeed USA won the Le Mans Prototype 2 class.
 BMW Team RLL won the GT Le Mans class for the second consecutive year.
-Paul Miller Racing won the GT Daytona class, the slowest but stacked divsion that had 18 entries including the Aim Vasser Sullivan Lexus RC F GT# with Busch.
+Paul Miller Racing won the GT Daytona class, the slowest but stacked division that had 18 entries including the Aim Vasser Sullivan Lexus RC F GT3 with Busch.

 Busch was really good in his first endurance race, but the team had its share of struggles with attrition and was never a contender.